TC28082003/U_net_model/README.md

 * **Training Strategy**: Trained for a higher number of epochs (100–200) to compensate for the simpler architecture.
 * **Purpose**: Optimized for lower computational costs while maintaining stable denoising quality.

-## 📁 Directory Structure
+##  Directory Structure
 * `images/clean/`: Contains over 500 clean ultrasound images for training.
+(For security reasons, the images we use cannot be uploaded)
 * `ready for label/`: Contains 47 images reserved for model testing.
 * `results_inference/`: Stores denoised outputs and comparisons for each Set.

-## 🚀 System Requirements
+##  System Requirements
 * **Python**: 3.11+
 * **Core Libraries**: TensorFlow, OpenCV, Matplotlib, Scikit-image, Pandas.
 * **Advanced Metrics**: LPIPS and PyTorch (for perceptual loss evaluation).